kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+## Day 43: July 22, 2020

+**Today's Progress**: I finished section 2 on my Node.js course.
+This first two sections was about Node built-in modules such as os,fs,http and so on and how to use npm and versioning.

+**Thoughts**: I expect the first few sections to be more of a review of everything I already know and then we gonna get to the new meaty concepts in Node.
+I'm feeling very good about the decison of coding for 2 hours a day since I feel that there are so much I want to cover so I need to spend more time coding.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/b337858c20bfa8b3f192b83733d2ab1025539c1a)

+---

 ### Day 42: July 21, 2020

 **Today's Progress**: I worked on section 7, I watched the third lecture on Functional Parsers and I did the homework 4-6.
 I started a course on Node.js and finished section 1 already.